SAPHROF/SEOW.E2.Operation-M/README.md

 + Railway stations relocated and scenery added to put Targetable object inside buildings

 Airbases:
-+ Created Camiguin airfield on one of remote islands to simulate Japanese invasion of smaller islands preluding the main Philippine Invasion.
++ Created Camiguin airfield on one of remote islands to simulate Japanese invasion of smaller islands precluding the main Philippine Invasion.
  + Uses Airbase_Type 105 (name is secret_g)
 + Updated ACHS of all airfields for compatibility with Dogfight Mode SEOW
 + All land Air bases reworked with new ACHS